Darrick Brownlow

-Darrick Dewayne Brownlow (born December 28, 1968) is a former American football linebacker in the National Football League for the Dallas Cowboys, Tampa Bay Buccaneers and Washington Redskins.
-He played college football at the University of Illinois.
+Darrick Dewayne Brownlow (born December 28, 1968) is an American former professional football linebacker who played in the National Football League (NFL) for the Dallas Cowboys, the Tampa Bay Buccaneers and the Washington Redskins.
+He played college football for the Illinois Fighting Illini and was selected by the Cowboys in the fifth round of the 1991 NFL draft.

-Early years
+Early life

 Brownlow attended Cathedral High School, winning the Indiana 3A state high school championship in 1986.
 He accepted a football scholarship from the University of Illinois.
 As a freshman, he was named captain of the special teams units, becoming the first freshman in school history to be named a game captain.
 He had 19 defensive tackles as a backup linebacker.

 As a sophomore, he was named the starter at middle linebacker, led the Big Ten Conference in tackles with 155 and became the leader of the Illini defense.
 As a junior, he posted 130 tackles (third in the conference), one interception, one sack and 4 passes defensed.

 As a senior, despite mid-season back and ankle injuries, he finished with 155 tackles (second in the conference), 2 interceptions, 4 passes defensed, one sack and one fumble recovery.
 He became only the fifth player in school history to receive All-Big Ten honors in three consecutive seasons.
 He was named the Big Ten Conference Defensive Player of the Year and placed second in the balloting for the Butkus award.
 He also received the 1991 Hula Bowl defensive MVP award, after making 9 tackles, one interception and one fumble recovery.

 He finished second in the school's All-time tackle list with 459.
 He was named by the media to the Illini 1980s All-Decade Team.

 Professional career

 Dallas Cowboys (first stint)

-Brownlow was selected by the Dallas Cowboys in the fifth round (132nd overall) of the 1991 NFL Draft, after dropping because concerns with his size.
+Brownlow was selected by the Dallas Cowboys in the fifth round (132nd overall) of the 1991 NFL draft, after dropping because concerns with his size.
 As a rookie, he had an impact playing on the special teams units, which included blocking a punt that helped upset the Chicago Bears in the Wild Card Playoff win.
 He was a backup at middle linebacker behind Jack Del Rio, making 4 defensive tackles, one blocked kick and 17 special teams tackles (third on the team).